k21971/CrecelleHack/doc/variantfixes.md

 ## Commands
 - Add the #shout command.
-Present in many variants, but this uses the 3.7-compatible code written by aosdict/Phol En Wodan
+Present in many variants, but this uses the 3.7-compatible code written by aosdict/Phol En Wodan.

+## Harmony System
+- Complete rework of the harmony system.
+  - Harmonic weapons now work differently depending on the type of harmony.
+Full details about this system can be found in doc/variantprops.md.
+- Made harmonic objects rarer.
+- Harmonic objects do not need to be identified to determine what they harmonize with.
+- Dangerous monsters have a chance to spawn with harmonic objects related to their abilities.
+- Reading a scroll of harmonize armor while wearing a skull corresponding to a monster now not only transforms the skull into a skull helm, but harmonizes that helm with the monster's associated harmonies.

 ## Monsters
-- Orcs have a chance to spawn with a dual axe.
 - Slightly increase chance of random spawns of unique monsters.
 - Yellow dragons leave behind a trail of acid.
 - More types of monsters spread fire when they move.